Capability Definition

 Let us define Capability

-With resources, we mean the support of something or someone else.
-For example, Google as an organization needs certain knowledge and hardware it did not create or build itself.
+With (external) resources, we mean the support of something or someone else.
+For example, as an organization, Google requires certain knowledge and hardware that it did not create or build itself, to be able to handle trillions of searches per day.

 Let us define Business Capability

-A business capability is a set of tasks or activities that a business function of an organization is potentially able to perform (acquired skills) at a certain level of performance (available capacity), but only when it is needed.
-Often, it is not all by itself, but with required resources, like other persons and organizations, their services, knowledge, and technologies.
-Strategy (objectives & initiatives) and ambitions require certain capabilities.
+A business capability is a set of tasks or activities that a business process or business function of an organization is potentially able to perform (acquired skills or competences) at a certain level of performance (available capacity), but often at extreme level, only when it is needed.

-To put it in a formula: business capability = skills + capacity of a business function.
+To put it in a formula: business capability = skilled people/modern competences + lean process steps + tools & technologies; alternative: acquired skills + capacity of a business process or business function.

 What is an Ability?

-Dragon1 defines an ability (being able) as what a person, system, or organization can do all by itself.
+Dragon1 defines an ability (being able) as what a person, system, or organization basically can do all by itself, without the mention of a performance level.
 An ability is a set of acquired skills (but without stating the capacity).

 Business Capabilities vs Business Function